Moosems/Mojo-Types/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature request
 about: Suggest an idea for this project
 title: 'Feature request: [Insert idea or proposal here]'
-labels: ''
+labels: 'enhancement'
-assignees: ''
+assignees: 'Moosems'

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is this a proposed type/function or a code improvement suggestment?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+[Insert answer here]

-**Describe the solution you'd like**
+**Describe the type/function/code improvement you would like to see:**
-A clear and concise description of what you want to happen.
+[Insert answer here]

-**Describe alternatives you've considered**
+**Are you willing to implement this yourself?
+If not, why is it worth spending time on?**
-A clear and concise description of any alternative solutions or features you've considered.
+[Insert answer here]

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the suggestion here.